ichim/LeafletForBlazor-NuGet/Map/Dashboard/README.md

 # 📊 Working with Map Dashboard

-``StreamPoint`` collection can be used to monitor moving targets: vehicles, boats, aircraft, even fleets of vehicles, drones
+``StreamPoint`` collection can be used to monitor moving targets: vehicles, boats, aircraft, even fleets of vehicles, drones and so one.